-Police have arrested a mother in Butuan who was exploiting her children for online sexual abuse — including one aged just three years old.
+The police have arrested a mother in Butuan City who was exploiting her children for online sexual abuse — including one aged just three years old.

 As well as arresting the female suspect, they also rescued six children — three boys and three girls — aged from three to 14.
 Five of them were children of the suspected exploiter.